 Why You’ll Love this Festive Dinner Roll Recipe:

-- Dinner Rolls from Scratch: There’s something about homemade bread that always tastes better.
+- MADE FROM SCRATCH: There’s something about homemade bread that always tastes better.
 The texture and freshness can’t be beat!

 - Sweet Potatoes: You’ll need 1-2 medium-sized sweet potatoes to get the 3 cups needed for the recipe.
 Peel, and dice or cube so that they’re easy to boil and mash.